 These Almond Flour Rum Balls are a sophisticated alternative to frosting-laden holiday treats, and perfect with a cup of coffee or tea.
 Naturally gluten free. | foxeslovelemons.com

-My mom is the designated OFFICIAL Christmas cookie and holiday treat maker for the family, leaving me with the low-stress position of making whatever I want to supplement her treats.
+My mom is the designated OFFICIAL sour cream sugar cookie recipe and holiday treat maker for the family, leaving me with the low-stress position of making whatever I want to supplement her treats.

-Sometimes it’s heart cookies.
-Most years, I’ll make my favorite melomakarona, although admittedly, they are a lot of work (I usually make them in a 3-day process).
+Sometimes it’s chocolate candy cane cookies.
+Most years, I’ll make my favorite melomakarona cookies, although admittedly, they are a lot of work (I usually make them in a 3-day process).

 But this year I decided to go in a different direction with these Almond Flour Rum Balls.

-After sharing these with a group of friends along with a round of salted caramel cream cold brews, I came to find out that most people my age had never had a rum ball before!
+After sharing these with a group of friends, I came to find out that most people my age had never had a rum ball before!

 To be honest, I haven’t had a ton of them either, but I do remember them on the dessert buffet at my grandparents’ family Christmas party when I was young.